-- 8) deductions do not in total exceed the limit that may have been established by national laws or regulations or collective bargaining agreements or court decisions for making such deductions; - 9) No deductions shall be made from a seafarer's remuneration in respect of obtaining or retaining employment. - 6.6.4 Monetary fines against seafarers other than those authorized by national laws or regulations, collective bargaining agreements or other measures shall be prohibited. - 6.6.5 To prove compliance with this Standard of the MLC, 2006, the shipowner shall demonstrate to the ILO inspector that: - 1) amount of payments of seafarers' wages corresponds to the amount indicated in the seafarer's employment agreement, and is not less than the amount provided by the collective bargaining agreement or determined by the flag State; - 2) wages are paid regularly in cash or transmitted directly to seafarers' designated bank accounts at no greater than monthly intervals or in accordance with national legislation. - 3) no complaints have been received from seafarers with respect to payments of wages; - 4) no unlawful deductions from seafarers' wages in respect of obtaining employment, monetary fines unless provided by national legislation. - 6.6.6 Examples of deficiencies: - 1) seafarer is not paid regularly (at least monthly) and in full in accordance with the seafarer's employment agreement or collective bargaining agreement; - 2) seafarer is not given a monthly account (such as a wage slip) of wage; - 3) allotments are not being paid or are not being paid in accordance with the seafarer's instructions. - 6.6.7 Examples of serious deficiencies: - 1) more than one set of wage accounts is in use.; - 2) existence of facts of falsification of calculation and payment of seafarers' wages . - 3) non-payment of wages within two and more prescribed periods; - 4) repeated breach of the wage payment terms.
+- .5 wages shall be paid directly to seafarers' designated bank accounts unless they request otherwise in writing; - .6 the shipowner shall impose no limit on seafarers' freedom to dispose of their remuneration: - .7 deduction from remuneration shall be permitted only if there is an express provision in national laws or regulations or in the applicable collective bargaining agreement and the seafarer has been informed, in the manner deemed most appropriate by the competent authority, of the conditions for such deductions; - .8 deductions do not in total exceed the limit that may have been established by national laws or regulations or collective bargaining agreements or court decisions for making such deductions: - .9 no deductions shall be made from a seafarer's remuneration in respect of obtaining or retaining employment. - 3.6.4 Monetary fines against seafarers other than those authorized by national laws or regulations, collective bargaining agreements or other measures shall be prohibited. - 3.6.5 In accordance with amendments 2018, where a seafarer is held captive on or off the ship as a result of acts of piracy or armed robbery against ships, wages and other entitlements under the seafarers' employment agreement, relevant collective bargaining agreement or applicable national laws, including the remittance of any allotments, shall continue to be paid during the entire period of captivity and until the seafarer is released and duly repatriated or, where the seafarer dies while in captivity, until the date of death as determined in accordance with applicable national laws or regulations. - 3.6.6 To prove compliance with this Standard of the MLC, 2006, the shipowner shall demonstrate to the ILO inspector that: - .1 amount of payments of seafarers' wages corresponds to the amount indicated in the seafarer's employment agreement, and is not less than the amount provided by the collective bargaining agreement or determined by the flag State; - .2 wages are paid regularly in cash or transmitted directly to seafarers' designated bank accounts at no greater than monthly intervals or in accordance with national legislation; - .3 no complaints have been received from seafarers with respect to payments of wages; - .4 no unlawful deductions from seafarers' wages in respect of obtaining employment, monetary fines unless provided by national legislation. - 3.6.7 Examples of deficiencies: - .1 seafarer is not paid regularly (at least monthly) and in full in accordance with the seafarer's employment agreement or collective bargaining agreement; - .2 seafarer is not given a monthly account (such as a wage slip) of wage; - .3 allotments are not being paid or are not being paid in accordance with the seafarer's instructions. - 3.6.8 Examples of serious deficiencies: - .1 more than one set of wage accounts is in use.; - .2 existence of facts of falsification of calculation and payment of seafarers' wages. - .3 non-payment of wages within two and more prescribed periods; - .4 repeated breach of the wage payment terms.